AmpliconSuite/ecSimulator/README.md

 origin: "episome"  # type of ecDNA to simulate.
 Can be "episome", "chromothripsis", or "tst".
 num_breakpoints: "auto"  # number of breakpoints to assign inside the amplicon (approximate).
 num_intervals: 2  # number of non-overlapping genomic regions to use for the amplicon.
 Breakpoints will be assigned within these larger intervals.
 Recommend setting to "auto" if origin is not "episome".
+multichromosomal: True  # if num_intervals > 1, allow intervals to be sampled from multiple different chromosomes.
-allow_overlapping_intervals: True  # allow different amplicons from the run to re-use some of the same genomic coordinates.
+allow_interval_reuse: True  # allow different amplicons from the run to re-use some of the same genomic coordinates.
 viral_insertion: False  # create a hybrid human-viral ecDNA
 viral_strain: "hpv16.fasta"  # Only used if viral_insertion is 'True'.
 Specify the name of the viral strain to be used from the oncoviruses directory.
+overlap_bed: ""  # specify a path to a bed file of regions the amplicon must overlap.
 sv_probs:  # probability this type of SV occurs during the iterative rearrangement process.
   del: 0.6
   dup: 0.5